 It was really cool.

-So one kind of cool moment last night is the president heard about the concert, John, and he's a big fan of yours, and he tweeted out that you all were playing last night with the words Vegas Strong.
+So one kind of cool moment last night is the president heard about the concert, John, and he's a big fan of yours.

 How cool was that for you?

-Man, what I mean, what else can you ask for?
+Man, what, I mean, what else can you ask for?

-Pardon me, Sean, we stayed up like a huge gesture.
+Pardon me, Sean, we stayed up late.

 I've been struggling for three hours.